aknandi/TMBworkshop/README.md

 **Model 2:** Linear model with Gaussian field

 **Model 3:** Two types of response data.
 Two contributions to the likelihood.
 Customised link function.
 Linear model with Gaussian field and optimised link function

+### Needed libraries

+If you are coming to the workshop please install these packages ahead of time.

+malariaAtlas
+dplyr
+sp
+raster
+TMB
+INLA
+Matrix
+ggplot2
+cowplot

+INLA must be installed from a separate repository. install.packages("INLA", repos=c(getOption("repos"), INLA="https://inla.r-inla-download.org/R/stable"), dep=TRUE)